This chapter introduces you to Oracle Virtual Directory, its services and architecture, and includes the following topics

 A directory is only useful if the applications it serves can gain access to the data it needs in a form that has consistent formats or schema.
 But the typical enterprise environment contains a myriad of directory repositories with different schema, namespace, and data designs.

 In addition to providing a secure bridge to existing directory information, Oracle Virtual Directory provides functionality like a meta-directory to translate and transform data in real time, enabling administrators to easily normalize differences in data found between different organizations and directory infrastructures.
-The resulting virtualized directory view contains all the directory information an application needs to run, without needing drastic changes or integration technology to be built into the application.
+The resulting virtualized directory view contains all the directory information needed to run an application, without requiring you to build drastic changes or integration technology into the application.

 Oracle Virtual Directory provides flexible deployment options that allow it to be embedded with commercial-off-the-shelf applications by developers and business application developers.
 Additionally, Oracle Virtual Directory can be deployed by a corporate IT department as a shared directory service distribution network.